 Located on the third floor of the School of Medicine’s Med-Dent Building, accessible at 3900 Reservoir Road NW, the Discovery Center covers 3,000 square feet and includes a teaching laboratory, a research laboratory, a cell culture room, and a Zeiss Axiovert 200 microscope.

-The facilty is equipped with modern laboratory teaching tables and equipment for the undergraduate study of anatomy, physiology, microbiology, biochemistry and genetics, including tissue dissection, microscopic study of cells and tissues, culture and identification of bacteria and other microorganisms, and separation and identification of proteins and nucleic acids.
+The facility is equipped with modern laboratory teaching tables and equipment for the undergraduate study of anatomy, physiology, microbiology, biochemistry and genetics, including tissue dissection, microscopic study of cells and tissues, culture and identification of bacteria and other microorganisms, and separation and identification of proteins and nucleic acids.

 Adjacent to the teaching laboratory is a preparation and instrumentation room that serves both the teaching laboratory and the interconnected research laboratory, which houses a separate cell culture room.